 Interior Furring Strip Type/Depth: Indicate the type and thickness of furring material installed, such as wood/1.0 inch thick.

-Insulation Type: Select the type of insulation used; such as SPF, EPS, or EPDM.
+Insulation Type: Using the drown menu, select the type of insulation being installed (e.g., cellulose, fiberglass, SPF, etc.).

-Exterior Insulation R-Value: Indicate the R-value of continuous insulation, having no framing penetration, installed on the outside of the assembly.
+Exterior Insulation R-Value: Indicate the R-value of the insulation installed on the outside of the assembly.

-Interior Insulation R-Value: Indicate the R-value of continuous insulation, having no framing penetration, installed on the inside of the assembly.
+Interior Insulation R-Value: Indicate the R-value of the insulation installed on the inside of the assembly.

 D. Raised Floor Insulation